The Long Island serial killer's dump site

 Directions

 The coordinates above will lead you to the location where police discovered the remains of the Gilgo Four.
-The coordinates for the other three sites are listed below.
+The locations of the other dump sites are listed below.

 Details about the general area